fbaligand/vscode-logstash-editor/README.md

 ## Troubleshooting

 - if completion does not work and your Visual Studio Code version is less than 1.52, upgrade your Visual Studio Code version.
-- if you don't see documentation associated to completion suggestions, click on the ">" (or "i") button:
+- if you don't see documentation associated to completion suggestions, type "Ctrl + Space" once again or click on the ">" (or "i") button:
 ![Example](images/troubleshooting.png)